potocpav/activity-tracker/README.md

 - [ ] Regression computation in graphs based on multi-touch range selection
 - [ ] Bluetooth integration with Tindeq Progressor and other scales
+- [x] Import data from [Loop Habit Tracker](https://github.com/iSoron/uhabits/tree/dev)
+- [ ] Handle large number of activities.
+This feature should work well with data imports from different apps, and from other users of Activity Tracker.
+Options include:
-- [ ] Activity archive to hide old activities without deleting them
+    - Activity archive to hide old activities without deleting them
-- [ ] Unit conversions
+    - Activity groups
+    - Activity tabs
+    - Search activities by name
+- [ ] Unit conversions: kg <-> lbs, etc. This could include the ability to input values in different units - useful for climbing grades.
-- [ ] Tag groups
+- [ ] Tag groups to support mutually exclusive tags.
+This is blocked by drag-drop not working across multiple tab rows.

-#### Minor improvements

-- [ ] Animations for adding and removing calendars and graphs
-- [ ] Scroll climbing grade picker to have the selected grade in the middle of the screen (not the top)
-- [ ] Replace AntIcons with Material Community icons

 ## Changelog

+### 3.1.0

+- Import data from Loop Habit Tracker [Loop Habit Tracker](https://loophabits.org/)

 ### 3.0.0